luizorodrigues-alumni/luizorodrigues-alumni/README.md

 ## 👨‍💻 About Me

 ###
 👋 Hi!
 I'm **Luiz Otavio**, a software engineer passionate about building scalable web applications and interactive visualizations.
 I am always willing to learn and acquire knowledge.
-Currently, I'm expanding my backend expertise with **Java**.
+Currently, I'm expanding my backend expertise with **Java** and **AI Engineering**.

 ###